Tasmania Waterfalls (Australia)

 TABLE OF CONTENTS

-Tasmania Waterfalls (TAS) provided our waterfalling excuse to explore the only "Island State" in Australia, but we also noticed from their license plates that it also proudly proclaimed itself to be the "Natural State".
+Tasmania (TAS) was the only "Island State" in Australia, but we also noticed from their license plates that it also proudly proclaimed itself to be the "Natural State".
 After all, it featured some of the largest tracts of contiguous untouched wilderness in the country in the Tasmanian Wilderness World Heritage Area, which dominated much of western and southwestern Tasmania.
 Meanwhile, at the northern end of this wilderness was the iconic and popular Cradle Mountain-Lake St Clair National Park featuring the strangely-shaped peak of Cradle Mountain itself.
-With such natural assets,, this was certainly the state to find many of these waterfalls.

-As if that weren't enough, we also complemented our waterfalling with other natural and historical attractions in Tassie such as the Port Arthur Historical Site, Launceston's Cataract Gorge, the peace and quiet bayside town of St Helens, and the coastal formations near Dootown (a town neighboring blowholes, arches, and coastal views where you doo
+As if that weren't enough, we also complemented our waterfalling with other natural and historical attractions in Tassie such as the Port Arthur Historical Site, Launceston's Cataract Gorge, the peace and quiet bayside town of St Helens, Mt Wellington, and Hobart's waterfront among others.

 Given the plethora of waterfalls that Julie and I have encountered in the Island State, we have broken up the state further into the following divisions - Eastern and Northeastern Tasmania